-The GORM project is in an area designated as a relatively important spawning ground for cod and whiting.
-Mackrel and plaice are also know to be spawning in the area or close by (Figure 5-6), but it does not seem to be an important spawning and nursery area for other commercial species /3//22/.
+The HARALD project area is located in a known spawning ground for mackrel (Figure 5-6), but does not seem to be an important spawning and nursery area for other commercial species /3//22/.

-Figure 5-6 Spawning grounds for cod, whiting, mackerel and plaice in the North Sea.
+Figure 5-6 Spawning grounds for mackerel in the North Sea.
 Figure redrawn from North Sea Atlas /3/.